 Of course, the big successful artists are also important sources of inspiration.
-And Germany – and Berlin – is always providing new impulses, even just by dint of the countless venues that sprout like mushrooms from the earth.
-Just recently, Hauschka (alias Volker Bertelmann), a German artist with a certain affinity to classically associated instruments in contemporary guise finally found success and won awards in Hollywood.
+And Germany – and Berlin – always provide new impulses, even just by dint of the countless venues that sprout like mushrooms from the earth.
+Just recently, Hauschka (alias Volker Bertelmann), a German artist with a certain affinity to classically associated instruments in a contemporary guise, finally found success and won awards in Hollywood.
 That helps everyone here – from the artists to the audience.
 And we see the whole thing really as cyclical.
 But what came first – the chicken or the egg?
 (Both laugh.)

 We look especially for emerging music projects that are working on an individual personal language and so basically question the meaning of success and popularity in each of our lives.
 Where does it all begin, what is it about, and what should it be about?

-It makes us very happy and hopeful to have met some of our now more well-known colleagues when they were taking their first brave steps on our stage.
-It was, is and remains the attempts, the trial-and-error, that help and motivate us to keep experimenting ourselves.
+It makes us very happy and hopeful to have met some of our now more well-known colleagues when they took their first brave steps on our stage.
+It was and remains the attempts, the trial-and-error, that help and motivate us to keep experimenting.